Paleobiogeochemistry/isowater_SEPregion/README.md

 As a group we are continuing sampling sea water in the SEP for stable isotope analysis with the goals of:

-i) improve the data cover by water masses. ii) understand temporal variation of the stable isotope signatures of water masses. iii) integrate oceanographic data to understand changes of the tracers in long-term scales. iv) Provide to the paleoceanography community a hydrological data set to be used as a modern-analog that can be permanently curated.
+i) Improve the data cover by water masses. ii) Understand temporal variation of the stable isotope signatures of water masses. iii) Integrate oceanographic data to understand changes of the tracers in long-term scales. iv) Provide to the paleoceanography community a hydrological data set to be used as a modern-analog that can be permanently curated.

 ![sampleinformation_project_10152021](https://user-images.githubusercontent.com/80867539/137465439-521b4d6f-07bf-4467-9a0c-314c1632b932.png)